Patrikvo/Automat/readme.txt

 Using Db Browser import sql to database (issue: need someway to add non-nullable fields)

 Log:

+20180817  Started IT_004

+20180817  Deployed V3 to production

+20180817  added W/L/D/ to dossier form and controller.
+	  Removed delegates.
+	  Add NAT/EUR, AO and contract type.
+	  now dossier is saved when another is selected in the listbox.

 20180816  added procedure to Dossier form and controller. (ref 20180406)

 20180413  added DisplayErrorMessage to the validators